astatine305/project2/README.md

 You can check out the deployed app on Heroku [here](https://warm-oasis-23319.herokuapp.com/)!

 This was the second group project for the UCI Full Stack Web Development Boot Camp.
-Our team decided to create a mobile app that would be used to collect and store product information and sort it by preference for future reference.
+Our team decided to create a mobile app that could be used to collect and store product information and sort it by preference for future reference.
 We call our app, ROOT.

 Say you're out with friends or trying out a new restaurant.
 You order an amazing meal and you want to remember what you ordered so you can order it again next time you come.
 Or maybe you tried a new beverage and want to see  where you can buy it, just not when your in the middle of dinner or busy hanging out with friends.